-&lt;sup>21 2022 EDNA Table 21 "recent performance" response summary, page 73
+&lt;sup>16 2022 EDNA Table 21 "recent performance" response summary, page 73

-&lt;sup>22 2022 EDNA Table 21 "gaps in provision" response summary, page 74
+&lt;sup>17 2022 EDNA Table 21 "gaps in provision" response summary, page 74

-- 4.41 To add to this concern: The delivery of WMI is a major opportunity for the District.
-However, it is likely to generate a need for smaller businesses that wish or need to support activities at WMI- most likely through direct business support and supply chain services.
-This was a point raised at a recent WMI stakeholder meeting- where the concept was described as a "coalescence of small businesses supporting WMI".
-It is clear that, in spatial terms, there is no smaller unit supply in close proximity to WMI which could easily meet that need.
-Bericote's sites could provide for that market. - 4.42 The current position raises Soundness concerns: - 4.43 The supply of land proposed is clearly not flexible enough to accommodate needs identified in the Plan Period; to anticipate new working practices likely to be generated by a major new source of employment in South Staffordshire, nor; adequate enough to enable a response to changing economic circumstances.
-Therefore, the Plan does not accord with the guidance at NPPF 82 d). - 4.44 This shortage of supply will do little to address commuting patterns in the area.
-South Staffordshire has a low level of commuting self-containment and the strongest out-bound commuting flows are for commuters travelling out of South Staffordshire into Wolverhampton, Walsall, Dudley and Cannock Chase. - 4.45 Clearly, people drive out of South Staffordshire for work at the moment, and whilst WMI may help to address that, the provision of more space within the District would further contribute to reducing reliance on the private car and make working patterns more sustainable. - 4.46 It is considered that there is a severe shortage of space for smaller B8 occupiers in the proposed land supply.
-Despite there being (broadly) enough supply, there are qualitative limitations which mean that local businesses, looking for small to medium B8 buildings, have a very limited choice. - 4.47 NPPF asks us to take into account both local business needs and wider opportunities for development (NPPF81) and to allocate land for both local businesses and inward investment (NPPF 82b).
-Currently the Plan is over providing for strategic needs and under providing for local needs- on a qualitative basis, and in terms of site choice and availability. - 4.48 The approach to providing employment land should counter any existing weaknesses and try to address the challenges of the future (NPPF81).
-Currently, the supply does not address market needs for small to medium operators, which is a weakness in the proposed supply. - 4.49 The land supply should also be flexible enough to meet unanticipated needs (NPPF82 d).
-It is likely that the supply is flexible enough in terms of quantum, but there are qualitative deficiencies that need to be considered.
-There is potential for WMI to change market patterns, and this is not provided for in terms of size and location of available units for smaller businesses looking to supply to that major development site.
+- 4.20 This shortage of supply will do little to address commuting patterns in the area.
+South Staffordshire has a low level of commuting self-containment and the strongest out-bound commuting flows are for commuters travelling out of South Staffordshire into Wolverhampton, Walsall, Dudley and Cannock Chase. - 4.21 Clearly, people drive out of South Staffordshire for work at the moment, and whilst WMI may help to address that, the provision of more space within the District would further contribute to reducing reliance on the private car and make working patterns more sustainable. - 4.22 It is considered that there is a severe shortage of space for smaller B8 occupiers in the proposed land supply.
+Despite there being (broadly) enough supply in quantitative terms, there are qualitative limitations which mean that local businesses, looking for small to medium B8 buildings, have a very limited choice. - 4.23 NPPF asks us to take into account both local business needs and wider opportunities for development (NPPF81) and to allocate land for both local businesses and inward investment (NPPF 82b).
+Currently the Plan is over providing for strategic needs and under providing for local needs- on a qualitative basis, and in terms of site choice and availability. - 4.24 The approach to providing employment land should counter any existing weaknesses and try to address the challenges of the future (NPPF81).
+Currently, the supply does not address market needs for small to medium operators, which is a weakness in the proposed supply. - 4.25 The land supply should also be flexible enough to meet unanticipated needs (NPPF82 d).
+It is likely that the supply is flexible enough in terms of quantum, given the significant amount of land available at WMI.
+However, relying on that site leaves qualitative deficiencies that need to be considered.
+There is potential for WMI to change market patterns, and this is not provided for in terms of the size and location of available units for smaller businesses looking to supply to that major development site. - 4.26 It is clear that there are key national policy points which are not being met.
+This results in a soundness concern around Consistency with National Policy (NPPF 35 d)).

-&lt;sup>24 Para 3.36 EDNA 2022
+&lt;sup>18 Para 3.36 EDNA 2022, and verified in Para 3.10 + key points box in the 2024 EDNA update ibid